Special points on intersections of hypersurfaces

-Section \ref{sec:background} establishes conventions and the needed background on types, Fano varieties, resolvent degree, classes of accessory irrationalities, and generalized versality.
-Section \ref{sec:special_points_on_fanos} introduces a function $f^\mce$ which determines the number of variables needed to guarantee dense special points (and $j$-planes, more generally) with respect to a specific class $\mce$ for intersections of a given type, then establishes workhorse obliteration Lemmas to approximate $f^\mce$ for the classes of interest (in analogy to \cite[Section 4]{GGW2025}).
-In addition to a brief survey of existing bounds on resolvent degree, Sections \ref{sec:bounds_on_RD} and \ref{sec:bounds_for_sporadics} establish procedures for applying this framework to sharpening a given bound on $\RD(n)$ and obtaining upper bounds on $\RD(G)$ via invariant theory, respectively, as part of demonstrating Theorems \ref{thm:new_bounds_on_H} and \ref{thm:sporadic_bounds}.
-Lastly, Appendix \ref{appendix:computing_f} describes heuristics for the computations concerning $f^\mce$, then compares the bound in Theorem \ref{thm:bounds_for_l-closed_dense_j-planes} with the best estimates available to our methods in order to highlight the distinct regimes of behavior as both the type and $\ell$ grow.
+Section \ref{sec:background} establishes the needed background on resolvent degree, accessory irrationalities, and generalized versality; the combinatorics of the obliteration algorithm; and varieties of $j$-planes.
+Section \ref{sec:special_points_on_variety_of_j-planes} introduces a function $f^\mce$ which determines the number of variables needed to guarantee dense special points (and $j$-planes, more generally) with respect to a specific class $\mce$ for intersections of a given type.
+It then establishes workhorse lemmas to approximate $f^\mce$ for the classes of interest (in analogy to \cite[Section~4]{GGW2025}) and proves Theorems \ref{thm:polynomial_bounds} and \ref{thm:optimal_obliteration}.
+In addition to a brief survey of existing bounds on resolvent degree, Sections \ref{sec:bounds_on_RD} and \ref{sec:bounds_for_sporadics} establish procedures for applying this framework to sharpen a given bound on $\RD(n)$ and to obtain upper bounds on $\RD(G)$ via invariant theory, proving Theorems \ref{thm:new_bounds_on_H} and \ref{thm:sporadic_bounds}, respectively.
+Lastly, Appendix \ref{appendix:computing_f} describes heuristics and obstacles for the computations concerning $f^\mce$.
+We compare the bounds in Theorem \ref{thm:polynomial_bounds} with the best estimates available to our methods in order to highlight the distinct regimes of behavior as both the type and $\ell$ grow.